Peshtigo fire: Legacy and aftermath

 The wildfire remains the deadliest in the history of the United States.

 William B. Ogden, a politician and owner of the factories in Peshtigo, returned to rebuild the town.
 However, progress was slow and many buildings, including the woodenware factory, never reopened.
 Today, Peshtigo has roughly 3,500 residents.

 The Peshtigo Fire Museum, just west of U.S. Highway 41, has a small collection of fire artifacts, first-person accounts, and a graveyard dedicated to victims of the tragedy.
 A memorial commemorating the fire was dedicated on October 8, 2012, at the bridge over the Peshtigo River.

 The Peshtigo Fire Cemetery was entered into the National Register of Historic Places.

-The National Shrine of Our Lady of Good Help, a Marian shrine in Champion, was established at the site of a chapel where Sister Adele Brise and others sheltered from the fire and survived.
-According to Sister Adele, in October 1859, she had a vision of the Blessed Virgin Mary with a warning, saying "If they do not convert and do penance, my Son will be obliged to punish them."
-Twelve years later, the fire erupted and many people flocked to the church for safety.
-The people prayed the rosary, and hours later rain came, which put out the fire.
-Some of the very few things that survived the Peshtigo Fire were the convent, school, and chapel and five acres of land that had been consecrated to the Virgin Mary.
-The only animals that survived were those that were brought to the chapel grounds.
-Following the fire, people had great faith in the chapel and the Virgin Mary because they believe that she had saved them.
-In the following years, it was claimed that miracles occurred at the chapel.
-In one account, a blind girl went to the chapel to pray and came out able to see; however, none of these stories have ever been reliably documented.